Vaggelis-Arg/C-data-structures/lib/README.md

 # Compilation:

-To compile the data structures library, navigate to the root directory containing this Makefile and run the following command:

 To compile the data structures library, follow these steps:

 1. Clone this repository to your local machine or download the source code as a ZIP file.